 Where stalking laws in California involve the intentional, malicious and repetitive following or harassing of another person paired with a credible threat, cyberstalking laws in California cover essentially the same thing only these activities are instead performed on an electronic device like a computer or cell phone.
 If you have been accused of any kind of stalking, please contact a skilled San Diego cyberstalking attorney like Peter M. Liss as soon as possible.

-Cyberstalking is charged under the same law as other types of stalking, but it often takes place in a number of ways that generally do not occur offline.
-Some forms of cyberstalking include posting humiliating information about the victim or impersonating him or her online in order to damage his or her reputation when these activities are in conjunction with a credible threat.
+Cyberstalking laws in California fall under the same general law as other forms of stalking, but these specific crimes take place in a number of ways that generally do not occur offline.
+Some forms of cyberstalking include posting humiliating information about the victim or impersonating him or her online in order to damage his or her reputation when these activities are done in conjunction with a credible threat.